 To get a pass grade on the exam (A, B, C, D, or E), it is required to pass Part I of the exam.
 For IS1500 students, it is required to get at least 2 points on each module (excluding bonus points), and in total at least 36 points on Part I (including bonus points).
+For IS1200 students, it is required to get at least 2 points on each module (excluding bonus points).
+For IS1200 students, it is required to get at least 2 points on each module (excluding bonus points).
 For IS1200 students, it is required to get at least 2 points on each module (excluding bonus points), and to get at least 30 points in total on modules 1, 2, 4, 5, and 6 on Part I (including bonus points).
 Note that there is an explicit mapping between the official learning goals of the course, and the modules.
 That is, the criterion to pass the course is to have sufficient knowledge on all modules.
 The learning goal of explaining technical solutions orally and in writing is examined during labs and in the project.